decentralized-identity/linked-vp/spec/spec.md

 - The [did:web Method Specification](https://w3c-ccg.github.io/did-method-web/) defines how to discover a did:web DID
   for a DNS name (unidirectional) via the `/.well-known/did.json` path.
-- The [Well Known DID Configuration](https://identity.foundation/.well-known/resources/did-configuration/) specification defines how to create a bi-directional relationship between a DID, independent of the DID method, and a DNS name via the `/.well-known/did-configuration.json` path.
+- The [Well Known DID Configuration](https://identity.foundation/.well-known/resources/did-configuration/) specification defines how to create a bidirectional relationship between a DID, independent of the DID method, and a DNS name via the `/.well-known/did-configuration.json` path.

 [issuer]: https://www.w3.org/TR/vc-data-model-1.1/#dfn-issuers